 - Use a comparison site e.g., G2 (there are so many, and they will often match up options that aren’t going to be of use to you!).
 Do an xxx versus xxx, noting the scores that are given for ease of use, customer service, value for money, etc. Go for the best scores.
 Remove any from your list that doesn’t include your “must-have” functionality.
 Then cross-check the services they provide – and don’t be surprised if one or more isn’t what you want.

-- Create a shortlist – I recommend that you keep it to a maximum of 3 major contenders and less is better!
+- Create a shortlist – I recommend keeping it to a maximum of 3 major contenders!

 - Check out the websites of your favourites and see if there are any demos or free versions available for you to try.

-- Give it/them a test run and see if you like using the interface/the settings are easy to follow and their support knowledgebase is easy to use and do not ignore what type of support they offer e.g., online chat, email, etc., including the timescale for replies (because when you need to use this, you will be frazzled and maybe a bit panicky).
+- Give it/them a test run and see if you like using the interface, the settings are easy to follow and their support knowledgebase is easy to use.
+Do not ignore what type of support they offer e.g., online chat, email, etc., including the timescale for replies (because when you need to use this, you will be frazzled and maybe a bit panicky).

-You’ll notice I haven’t mentioned pricing other than looking at the “value for money” ratings on the comparison sites and that’s because you will have looked at that from the outset without any prompting from me!
+You’ll notice I haven’t mentioned pricing other than looking at the “value for money” ratings on the comparison sites.
+That’s because you will have looked at that from the outset without any prompting from me!

 What now?

-So that’s I go about choosing the right digital tools for my business.
+So that’s how I approach choosing the right digital tools for my business.
 When you’ve made your final choice, get onboard.
 Read the guides, watch the video tutorials, and set up the tool to match your business’s needs, including GDPR-related needs.
 Don’t leave those until later!

 Your essential record-keeping